 Because of Federal laws designed to provide financial protections to service members, annual fees on many of the most lucrative cards can be waived.
 Members of the military can take advantage of these benefits to save money and travel better.

 All the recommended cards are eligible for annual fee waivers under MLA.

 The application of MLA benefits are usually automatically applied if the applicant is eligible and “Military” is selected for the source of income.
 If not, call the number on the back of your card and ask that MLA benefits be applied.

 Regardless of the issuer, it never hurts to call and ask if any special benefits or considerations are available to service members.

-To see the rates and fees for the American Express cards featured, please visit the following links: The Platinum Card from American Express: See Rates and Fees; The Blue Cash Preferred Card from American Express: See Rates and Fees; The American Express Gold Card: See Rates and Fees; Hilton Honors American Express Aspire Card: See Rates and Fees.
+To see the rates and fees for the American Express cards featured, please visit the following links: The Platinum Card® from American Express: See Rates and Fees; The Blue Cash Preferred® Card from American Express: See Rates and Fees; The American Express® Gold Card: See Rates and Fees; Hilton Honors American Express Aspire Card: See Rates and Fees.
 All information about Hilton Honors American Express Aspire Card has been collected independently by ChooseFI.
 The Hilton Honors American Express Aspire Card is no longer available through ChooseFI.